Omkareshwar Temple: Jyotirlinga

 According to the Shiva Purana, once, Brahma and Vishnu had an argument in terms of supremacy of creation.
 To test them, Shiva pierced the three worlds as a endless pillar of light, the jyotirlinga.
 Vishnu and Brahma split their ways to downwards and upwards respectively to find the end of the light in either directions.
 Brahma lied that he had discovered the end, while Vishnu conceded his defeat.
 Shiva appeared as the second pillar of light and cursed Brahma that he would have no place in ceremonies, while Vishnu would be worshipped until the end of eternity.
 The jyotirlinga shrines are believed to be those places where Shiva appeared as a fiery column of light.
 Originally, there were believed to be 64 jyotirlingas of which 12 of them are considered to be the holiest.

-Within the Omkareshwar Temple, the jyortlinga is described a "roundish black stone" representing the form of Shiva and near it is a white stone representing Shiva's consort, Parvati.
+Within the Omkareshwar Temple, the jyotirlinga is described a "roundish black stone" representing the form of Shiva and near it is a white stone representing Shiva's consort, Parvati.

 The twelve jyotirlingas are Somnath at Veraval in Gujarat, Mallikarjuna at Srisailam in Andhra Pradesh, Mahakaleshwar at Ujjain in Madhya Pradesh, Omkareshwar in Madhya Pradesh, Kedarnath in Himalayas in Uttrakhand State, Bhimashankar in Maharashtra, Kashi Viswanath at Varanasi in Uttar Pradesh, Triambakeshwar in Maharashtra, Baidyanath Temple at Deoghar in Jharkhand, Nageshwar at Dwarka in Gujarat, Rameshwara at Rameswaram in Tamil Nadu and Grishneshwar at Sambhajinagar in Maharashtra.